Fostering independence in children is an important task for both parents and teachers.

 If siblings share a room, teach them to work together to tidy it, or to make a chart and divvy up the chores.

-You will see the difference in how your child keeps their desk at school or packs their bag later on.
+This will also improve how they organize their desk at school or pack their bag later on.

 Just make sure you don’t “fix” or redo things, such as pulling the bed duvet straighter (at least not in front of them) or you will be sending the message that what they’re doing isn’t good enough.